Austin Pendleton

 Austin Campbell Pendleton (born March 27, 1940) is an American actor, playwright, theatre director, and instructor.

 Pendleton is known as a prolific character actor on the stage and screen, whose six-decade career has included roles in films including Catch-22 (1970); What's Up, Doc?
-(1972); The Front Page (1974); The Muppet Movie (1979), Short Circuit (1986); Mr. and Mrs. Bridge (1990); My Cousin Vinny (1992); Amistad (1997); A Beautiful Mind (2001), which earned him a Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture nomination; and Finding Nemo (2003).
+(1972); The Front Page (1974); The Muppet Movie (1979), Short Circuit (1986); Mr. & Mrs. Bridge (1990); My Cousin Vinny (1992); Mr. Nanny (1993); Guarding Tess (1994); Amistad (1997); A Beautiful Mind (2001), which earned him a Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture nomination; and Finding Nemo (2003).

-Pendleton received a Tony Award nomination for Best Direction of a Play for the Broadway revival of The Little Foxes in 1981.
-He has received two Drama Desk Award nominations and the recipient of a Special Drama Desk Award in 2007.
-He also received a Obie Award for Best Director for the 2011 off-Broadway revival of Three Sisters.
-Recent Broadway credits include Choir Boy in 2016 and The Minutes in 2022.
+Pendleton received a Tony Award nomination for Best Direction of a Play for the Broadway revival of The Little Foxes in 1981, starring Elizabeth Taylor.
+He received Obie and Drama Desk Awards for Outstanding Performance in The Last Sweet Days of Issac in 1970, and an additional Special Drama Desk Award for being a "Renaissance Man of the American Theatre" in 2007.
+He received an additional Obie Award for directing the Off-Broadway revival of Three Sisters in 2011.

+Pendleton's recent Broadway credits include acting in Choir Boy in 2016 and The Minutes in 2022, and directing Between Riverside and Crazy, also in 2022.

 Early life and education

 Pendleton was born in Warren, Ohio, the son of Thorn Pendleton, who ran a tool company, and Frances (née Manchester) Pendleton, a professional actress.
 He graduated from the University School, a private all-boys school in Shaker Heights, Ohio, in 1957.
-A childhood friend was Roger Ailes, later of Fox News.
+Roger Ailes, who became the CEO of Fox News, was a childhood acquaintance of Pendleton in Warren, Ohio.
+Ailes took acting classes taught by Pendleton's mother.

 Pendleton became interested in the theater through his mother, whose performances he watched when he was young.
 In junior high school, he put on his own performances in the basement of the family home.
 He participated in theater while attending Yale University, from which he graduated in 1961.
 He was a member of the Yale Dramatic Association, and in 1958 collaborated with lyricist Peter Bergman on two musical plays that starred Philip Proctor: Tom Jones and Booth Is Back In Town.
 Proctor and Bergman later formed half of The Firesign Theatre comedy group.